 We are unapologetically creating space for multi-generational faith learning.
 This means faith-learning for all people.
-We do not offer traditional Sunday School classes for children, youth or adults.

 Our adult’s program offers a deeper, faith-enriching experience for those that are new to the church experience as well as those that are life-long practitioners.

 Here are some of the options for Adult Faith Formation:

 1. We believe faith is deepened in the whole worshiping community.
 Like children and youth, we encourage and invite adults to participate in our multi-generational programs.
 We believe this type of engagement and relationship building is transformational.

 2. We offer contemplative small groups.
 These are scheduled almost once a month.
 Great thinkers such as Thomas Merton are discussed.
 Please call the church office for more details.